The wrong type of glass can put operators at risk and cost businesses money.

 But innovations in laminated glass have improved safety and security, minimized exposure to cancer-causing UV rays, improved fuel efficiency and much more.

 Laminated glass can help you leave the competition behind when it comes to your professional operators and their deliveries and duties.

-By increasing vehicle security, improving operator safety, producing energy savings and much more.
+By increasing vehicle security, improving operator safety and health, producing energy savings and much more.

 Here are the details.